Topological consequences of null-geodesic refocusing and applications to $Z^x$ manifolds: Introduction

 The existence of Cauchy surfaces ensures that the spacetime is well-behaved and that there are no naked singularities.
 It turns out that globally hyperbolic spacetimes are exactly the spacetimes obeying the cosmic censorship hypothesis as conjectured by Penrose in \cite{Penrose1998}, making them physically reasonable.

-\begin{defin}[temporal functions] For a spacetime $(X,g)$ a \textit{smooth temporal function} $\mathcal{T}:X\to \R$ is a smooth function with everywhere past-pointing timelike gradient.
-In \cite{BernalSánchez2003}, \cite{BernalSánchez2004} Bernal and Sánchez prove that for every globally hyperbolic spacetime $X$, there are smooth, surjective temporal functions $\mathcal{T}: X \to \R$ such that $S_t\coloneqq \mathcal{T}^{-1}(t) \subset X$ is a smooth spacelike Cauchy surface for each $t\in \R$.
-Smooth temporal functions are strictly increasing along every future-directed causal curve. \end{defin}
+\begin{defin}[temporal functions] For a spacetime $(X,g)$, a \textit{temporal function} $\mathcal{T}:X\to \R$ is a smooth function with everywhere past-pointing timelike gradient.
+A surjective temporal function $\mathcal{T}:X\to \R$ is called \textit{Cauchy} if $\mathcal{T}^{-1}(t)\subset X$ is a Cauchy surface for all $t\in \R$.
+In \cite{BernalSánchez2003, BernalSánchez2004,BernalSánchez2005} Bernal and Sánchez prove that for every globally hyperbolic spacetime $(X,g)$ there are surjective Cauchy temporal functions $\mathcal{T}: X \to \R$.
+These results are strengthened and extended further in \cite{BernalSánchez2007}. \end{defin}

+Smooth temporal functions are strictly increasing along every future-directed causal curve.
+For globally hyperbolic spacetimes $(X,g)$, we can use a surjective Cauchy temporal function to express our metric $g$ in the following useful way.